cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/01-intro-poet.md

 ~~~
 {: .output}

-Then, it is no surprise that you will find the configurator python file inside the `python` directory.
-There is just one configurator to configure anything that we want to do with POET.
-It is called `poet_cfg.py`.
-Open it from you host machine, using your favorite editor.
-This is what you will see:
+Then, it is no surprise that you will find the configuration python file inside the `python` directory.
+There is one master configuration file to configure anything that we want to do with POET: `poet_cfg.py`.
+To begin with, let's study a short example, `poet_demo_cfg.py`.
+Open	`poet_demo_cfg.py` using a text editor, and this is what you will see:

 ~~~
 import FWCore.ParameterSet.Config as cms